-If you are a single traveller, you are not required to pay a single supplement as we will match you up with other travelers.
-However if you do not wish to share accommodation, but would like to guarantee your own room throughout the tour a single supplement of USD1150 will be payable.
+If you are a single traveller, you are not required to pay a single supplement as we will match you up with other travellers.
+If we are unable to match you up with another traveller of the same sex, we will pay your single supplement for you.
+Should you not wish to share accommodation at all, but would like to guarantee your own room throughout the tour a single supplement of from USD710 will be payable.
 Note that a single room may not be available on the houseboat and will not be available on the overnight train.

-1 day train, 1 overnight train, 2 domestic flights, Private airconditioned minibus, Backwater canoe ride in Kerala, 2 boat trips on the Ganges in Varanasi, taxis and rickshaw for some sightseeing.
+1 day train, 1 overnight train, 3 domestic flights, Private air-conditioned minibus, taxis and rickshaw for some sightseeing.

 Train travel in India is essential considering it is such an efficient and extensive network, and is also such a part of India's culture and heritage.
 For our overnight journey, we travel in air-conditioned sleeper carriages with two levels of berths.
 They are arranged in door-less, curtained sections each of four berths.
 Broad-gauge sleeping carriages also have a row of two-tier (upper and lower) berths along one side.
 A conductor ensures that nobody without a reservation gets into the carriage.
 Each carriage usually has 'squat' and 'western' style toilets at either end.
 Bedding is supplied and is clean, but for peace of mind you may wish to bring a sleeping sheet.
 Meals are not included during our overnight train journey, but food is usually available.

 Train journeys by day give us an opportunity to experience Indian life by rubbing shoulders with the locals.
 Travelling locally is always exciting and fascinating you never know who you will meet.
 We will be taking private vehicles for our other land journeys.

 The following is a list of included activities on this trip.
 Other activities are optional and will be at your own expense.

 Shore Temple; 5 Rathas (Mahabalipuram)

 Heritage walk (Pondicherry)